attila-m/palindrome-checker/README.md

 | :---: | :---: | :---: |
 | `content` | `string` | **Required** <br> Your message, will be checked for palindromes |
 | `timestamp` | `string` | **Required** <br> A timestamp, format should be: <br> yyyy-MM-dd HH:mm:ssZ |

+Messages persisted in a PostgreSQL database.
+Please be aware of the timezone configuration of your database.

 #### Example
 ```json